appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/minio-migration.md

 In order to get container image updates for Appcircle server services, you need to pull them from the remote artifact repository.

 :::caution
-If you are updating the Appcircle server with the [Offline Upgrade](/docs/self-hosted-appcircle/configure-server/offline-installation.md) method, you should `load` the new container images before the MinIO migration.
+If you are updating the Appcircle server with the [Offline Upgrade](/self-hosted-appcircle/configure-server/offline-installation) method, you should `load` the new container images before the MinIO migration.

-For more details, please head to the [Offline Upgrade Documentation](/docs/self-hosted-appcircle/configure-server/offline-installation.md#upgrade) and follow the steps before the MinIO migration.
+For more details, please head to the [Offline Upgrade](/self-hosted-appcircle/configure-server/offline-installation#upgrade) documentation and follow the steps before the MinIO migration.
 :::

 - Upgrade the container images.